 Important ruins are scattered on the mountain slope from the Hellenistic, Roman, and Byzantine periods.
 The well-preserved theatre, rebuilt during the Roman Imperial period, is famous for its friezes depicting the life of Dionysus and the sacred marriage (theogamia) between Persephone (daughter of the goddess Demeter) and the god of the Underworld, Pluto.
 With its 57 rows of marble seats, it had a capacity of 12,000 people.

 Other significant structures include the Agora (marketplace), the Gymnasium and the Roman baths.
-The 100 m long Nysa Bridge was the second largest of its kind in antiquity.
+The 100 m-long Nysa Bridge was the second-largest of its kind in antiquity.

 PORTFOLIO